Filmmaker

 Visionary:

-A Skilled film director knows exactly what they want their movie to achieve.
-They are skilled at bringing the narrative to life in a way that enthralls and engages the viewer.
+A skilled Film Director knows exactly what they want their Movie to achieve.
+They are skilled at bringing the narrative to life in a way that enthrals and engages the viewer.

 Creative: